gsern1/TWEB-GitHubExplorer-Heroku-Deploy/README.md

 ### branch master : Github explorer web application

-The master branch of this repository contains the source code oh the github explorer web app as deployed on heroku.
+The master branch of this repository contains the source code of the github explorer web app as deployed on [heroku](www.heroku.com).

-To develop this project we have first created an AngularJS application using the angm generator.
-The application's navigation relies on the UI-Router framework and the charts display is made possible by the angular-chart.js (based on Chart.js) module.
+To develop this project we have first created an [AngularJS](https://angularjs.org) application using the [angm](https://github.com/newaeonweb/generator-angm) generator.
+The application's navigation relies on the [UI-Router](https://github.com/angular-ui/ui-router) framework and the charts display is made possible by the [angular-chart.js](https://jtblin.github.io/angular-chart.js/) (based on [Chart.js](http://www.chartjs.org/)) module.

-This AngularJS application was then incorporated inside a simple Node.js app using Expess 4, and deployed to heroku, along with the mLab MongoDB module.

-The aplication's database has been created with MongoDB.
+The aplication's database has been created with [MongoDB](https://mongodb.github.io/node-mongodb-native/).
 It is used to store the list of the most starred repos on github when the app is launched and to log every query executed on the feature 2 of the app.

+This AngularJS application was then incorporated inside a simple Node.js app using Expess 4, and deployed to heroku, along with the [mLab MongoDB](https://elements.heroku.com/addons/mongolab) module.

 Here's the adress of the heroku deployement: